Pop Culture New Year’s Resolutions – 2024

 It feels so nice to be able to unwind and play video games.
 I have a good plan in front of me and I cannot wait to play Spider-Man 2.
 I have been looking forward to this game for five years.

-The most recent time that I talked about Magic: The Gathering was when I talked about playing Magic at Gen Con.
+The most recent time I talked about Magic: The Gathering was when I talked about playing Magic at Gen Con.
 I don’t typically play Magic much anymore.
 Part of it has to do with not having enough time to play.
-Another reason is because of not having a lot of friends who play Magic.
-The other reason I don’t play Magic much is that it’s really difficult to keep up with the sets.
-Magic releases new sets all the time and if I find I’m interested in a set, in a month or two, the set is old and no one wants to play it.
-With all of that being said, Magic’s most recent set is Wilds of Eldraine which is a sequel to Throne of Eldraine, a set that was released in 2019.
-I played Throne of Eldraine a lot and it’s a set that I really enjoy.
-I ended up buying two pre-release kits and playing them with my brother and I had a blast!
-Wilds of Eldraine is going to be a really neat set.
+The other reason I don’t play Magic much is that it has been difficult to keep up with the sets.
+Magic releases new sets all the time, and if I find I’m interested in a set, in a month or two, the set is old, and no one wants to play it.
+With all of that said, Magic’s most recent set is Wilds of Eldraine, which is a sequel to Throne of Eldraine, a set that was released in 2019.
+I played Throne of Eldraine a lot, and it’s a set that I really enjoy.
+I ended up buying two pre-release kits and playing them with my brother, and I had a blast!
+Wilds of Eldraine is going to be a neat set.

 Pre-releases are Magic events where you can play a set early.
-Each pre-release kit has a promo card, a d20 dice, and several booster packs.
-From there, the goal is to build a forty-card deck and play your opponent.
-I have played in pre-releases at game stores before and honestly, I don’t think I’m going to do this again.
+Each pre-release kit has a promo card, a d20 die, and several booster packs.
+From there, the goal is to build a forty-card deck and play against your opponent.
+I have played in pre-releases at game stores before, and honestly, I don’t think I will play in them again.
 The events are timed, and I like being able to read each card and take my time putting together a deck.
-As a casual player, I like to ask questions and have a friend review my deck as I’m not that great at deck building.
-I don’t want to be rushed for time.
-Additionally, I have had negative experiences at game stores whether it be the people that I’m playing or feeling guilty for not winning a game or a match.
-I like to play the game for fun and see how each card works together, but I feel punished in a way because it’s recorded how each player does in each game.
+As a casual player, I like to ask questions and have a friend review my deck, as I’m not great at deck building.
+Additionally, I have had negative experiences at game stores, whether it be the people I’m playing with or feeling guilty for not winning a game or a match.
+I like to play the game for fun, not to win, so I’d rather play in a similar environment.

 Playing with my brother was way more fun than playing in a pre-release.
 We would show off which cards we got and trade if needed.
-I had my brother review my deck where he would offer suggestions of last-minute card switches.
+I had my brother review my deck, where he would offer suggestions for last-minute card switches.
 Finally, we would disregard the mulligan rules and let each person have the perfect opening hand.
 Mulligans are where you can discard your hand if you don’t like it, but if you do, you draw one less card.
-It feels bad when you have to mulligan a lot and then you have fewer cards in hand.
+It feels bad when you have to mulligan a lot, and then you have fewer cards in hand.

-While I did not win a single game, I liked the deck that I built!
+While I did not win a single game, I liked the deck I built!
 I built a red/black rats deck.
-I pulled a few cards including Totentanz, Swarm Piper.
-Totentanz‘s ability is whenever a creature dies, you create a rat.
-By paying one and a black, you can create deathtouch for all your rats which is awesome.
-I also pulled Ratcatcher Trainee which has first strike as long as it was your turn.
-I had my army of rats to try and take on my brother.
+I pulled a few cards, including Totentanz and Swarm Piper.
+Totentanz‘s ability is that whenever a creature dies, you create a rat.
+By paying one and a black, you can create death touch for all your rats, which is awesome.
+I also pulled Ratcatcher Trainee, which has first strike as long as it was your turn.
+I had my army of rats to try to take on my brother.
 Each game that we played was so close!
-I had my brother in the single digits as far as his life total, although my brother squeaked out every time.
+I had my brother in the single digits as far as his life total, although my brother squeaked out the win every time.

-It was fun to play a pre-release kit since it’s been a long time.
+It was fun to play with a pre-release kit since it’s been a while.
 I think my brother had fun since he texted me asking if he should pay me back for the next kit, so maybe this will be my re-entry into Magic.

 Jedi: Fallen Order – Review

 The first time I played Jedi: Fallen Order was in 2020 during lockdown.
 I only played through a small portion of the game before moving on to something else.
 Whenever I wanted to pick up where I left off, I felt like I couldn’t.
-I kept being reminded of 2020 and I thought more time needed to pass before I could restart Jedi: Fallen Order.
+I kept being reminded of 2020, and I thought more time needed to pass before I could restart Jedi: Fallen Order.
 It’s interesting how strong memories can tie us to periods of our lives.
-This year, I was determined to play Jedi: Fallen Order from start to finish as I felt enough time had passed since 2020.
+This year, I was determined to play Jedi: Fallen Order from start to finish as I felt enough time had passed.
 I’m so glad that I gave Jedi: Fallen Order another chance.
-Jedi: Fallen Order is an essential game to Star Wars lore.
+Jedi: Fallen Order is an essential game for Star Wars lore.

-Jedi: Fallen Order takes place five years after Order 66 when the Republic turned into the Empire.
-Former Padawan, Cal Kestis, is in hiding as he knows if he reveals his connection to The Force, he will be hunted.
+Jedi: Fallen Order takes place five years after Order 66, when the Republic turned into the Empire.
+Former Padawan Cal Kestis is in hiding, knowing that if he reveals his connection to the Force, he will be hunted.
 On a job site, Cal saves his friend Prauf by using the force.
-Inquisitors show up, and kill Prauf, forcing Cal to retreat.
-Cal is saved by former Jedi Knight, Cere Junda and pilot Greez Dritus and stows away on their ship.
-Cal learns that there is a Holocron that entails all the children who are force-sensitive.
+Inquisitors show up and kill Prauf, forcing Cal to retreat.
+Cal is saved by former Jedi Knight Cere Junda and pilot Greez Dritus and stows away on their ship.
+Cal learns that there is a Holocron that shows all the force-sensitive children.
 It becomes a race against time to find the list before the Inquisitors do.

 Slight Spoilers Below: